huggingface/alignment-handbook/scripts/README.md

 ## Fine-tuning on your datasets

-Under the hood, each training script uses the `get_datasets()` function which allows one to easily combing multiple datasets with varying proportions.
+Under the hood, each training script uses the `get_datasets()` function which allows one to easily combine multiple datasets with varying proportions.
 For instance, this is how one can specify multiple datasets and which splits to combine in one of the YAML configs:

 ```yaml
 datasets_mixer: